-Based upon the Ordnance Survey mapping with the permission of the Controller of Her Majesty's Stationary Office © Crown copyright.
+Based upon the Ordnance Survey mapping with the permission of the Controller of Her Majesty's Stationary Office © Crown copyright, 2003.
 Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.

-7 HENGES AND HENGIFORM MONUMENTS
+8 HENGES AND HENGIFORM MONUMENTS

-7.1 There is only one possible henge recorded within the study area, at Coed Mynach (PRN 80132), near Rhayader (fig. 9).
+8.1 There is only one possible henge recorded within the study area, at Coed Mynach (PRN 80132), near Rhayader (Fig. 12).
 The site was identified during the current study from aerial reconnaissance as a broad circular cropmark c.
 16m diameter, with a possible entrance on the north-west side.
 A darker inner shadow may be a narrow internal ditch.
 There are three ring ditches, or possible ring ditches (PRNs 3746, 4489 and 4490), which have also been identified within the same field, together with a possible pit circle (PRN 4491).
-There is no surface indication of the site and although the cropmark looks convincing, it appears to be located partly on the slope of a former river terrace.
+There is no surface indication of the site and although the cropmark looks convincing, it appears to be located partly on the slope of a former river terrace, perhaps an unlikely siting.

-Fig. 9 Distribution of Henges and hengiform monuments in North Radnorshire
+Fig. 12 Distribution of Henges and hengiform monuments in Radnorshire

-Based upon the Ordnance Survey mapping with the permission of the Controller of Her Majesty's Stationary Office © Crown copyright.
+Based upon the Ordnance Survey mapping with the permission of the Controller of Her Majesty's Stationary Office © Crown copyright, 2003.
 Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.